-Digital accessibility in Word ensures documents can be used by everyone, by implementing structural, visual, and navigation best practices.
+Digital accessibility in Word ensures documents are usable by everyone, by implementing structural, visual, and navigation best practices.
 Key techniques include:

-- Use the WSU template that already has built-in accessibility.
+- Using the WSU template that already has built-in accessibility.

-- Use the built-in Word tools to structure lists.
+- Using the built-in Word tools to structure lists.

-- Add alternative text (alt text) to images.
+- Adding alternative text (alt text) to images.

-- Use the built-in Accessibility Checker to review and identify issues.
+- Using the built-in Accessibility Checker to review and identify issues.

 Word Template

-Take the guesswork out of whether your lists are accessible or not.
-Use the template below that is already digitally accessible.
+Take the guesswork out of whether your documents are accessible or not.
+Use the template below, which is already digitally accessible.

 Best Practices

 Use the individual links below to fine-tune your Word document and make it accessible.
-These links include step-by-step instructions.
-If you want to watch all the Office 365 How-to videos by Core Concept, go to the video page.
+These links include step-by-step instructions and how-to videos.
 More videos and step-by-step instructions will be coming soon.

 Resources